yuval-a/deriveODM/readme.md

 Each Model class have various different static methods used to achieve this; most of these are wrappers around certain Mongo `find` queries, which will make the process easier and more intuitive.

-There are 4 methods that can be used to retrieve data from the database, here is a brief explanation for each:
+There are several methods that can be used to retrieve data from the database, here is a brief explanation for each:

 ### `get(which)`
 Returns **one** object instance.